farin/JCloisterZone/future.md

 ## Done in current dev

+* undo is possible also for bridge placements (and also for a tile which forced bridge placement) (#170)
 * fix #174: undo placement of a tile with tower base crash game

 ## Roadmap